angular/angular/aio/content/guide/reusable-animations.md

 ## Creating reusable animations

-To create a reusable animation, use the [`animation()`](api/animations/animation) method to define an animation in a separate `.ts` file and declare this animation definition as a `const` export variable.
-You can then import and reuse this animation in any of your application components using the [`useAnimation()`](api/animations/useAnimation) API.
+To create a reusable animation, use the <code>[animation](api/animations/animation)()</code> function to define an animation in a separate `.ts` file and declare this animation definition as a `const` export variable.
+You can then import and reuse this animation in any of your application components using the <code>[useAnimation](api/animations/useAnimation)</a>()</code> function.

 <code-example path="animations/src/app/animations.1.ts" header="src/app/animations.ts" region="animation-const" language="typescript"></code-example>

-In the preceding code snippet, `transAnimation` is made reusable by declaring it as an export variable.
+In the preceding code snippet, `transitionAnimation` is made reusable by declaring it as an export variable.

 <div class="alert is-helpful">